fleetdm/fleet/handbook/digital-experience/process-for-submitting-and-publishing-articles.md

 2. Create a Pull Request for fleetdm.com with a file of your article, formatted in Markdown (todo).
 3. Include any relevant images or any image suggestions or requests that you may have.

-> IMPORTANT: Your PR is not confidential.
+> **IMPORTANT**: Your PR is not confidential.
 If the information in your article is confidential, please prepare your article in a Google Doc, or create a draft PR ~1 hour before publication time to keep your article private.

 Todo: Demonstrate creating an article via Loom